openlegend/core-rules/core/SRD.md

 plain old good luck.
 The result is that you're pretty good at things you're not specialized in. \newline

-**Effect:** Any time you make a non-attack action roll with an attribute in which you have a score of 2 or less, roll an additional d20 and keep the highest of the two d20s.
+**Effect:** Any time you use an attribute with a score of 2 or less to make an action roll outside of combat that is not a bane or boon invocation, you gain advantage 1 to the roll.

 ## Wealthy